X

 Ethical journalism & Editorial integrity

-• Awareness of regulatory frameworks (AI Act, DSA, GDPR…)
+• Awareness of regulatory frameworks (AI Act, GDPR…)

 • Ensuring fairness and transparency in AI-generated content